espejolui/nike/README.md

 # Nike Project

-This repository is for create landing page by Nike Colombia.
+This repository is for create landing page by Nike Bogotá.